tokuhirom/konfig/README.md

 ### Load from resources

-Konfig loads `konfig-${profile}.yml` from resource by default.
+TinyConfig loads `tinyconfig-${profile}.yml` from resource by default.
 Default `$profile` is `local`.
-You can overwrite `$profile` by `-Dkonfig.profile` system property.
+You can overwrite `$profile` by `-Dconfig.profile` system property.

-    # load konfig-release.yml from resources
+    # load config-release.yml from resources
-    java -Dkonfig.profile=release
+    java -Dconfig.profile=release

-    # load konfig-staging.yml from resources
+    # load config-staging.yml from resources
-    java -Dkonfig.profile=staging
+    java -Dconfig.profile=staging

 ### Load from specified file

-If there's a configuration file specified by `konfig.file` system property, konfig loads it.
+If there's a configuration file specified by `config.file` system property, config loads it.

-    java -Dkonfig.file=path/to/config.yml
+    java -Dconfig.file=path/to/config.yml

 ###